ArrigoCoen/How-to-use-wolframscript/README.md

 # How-to-use-wolframscript

 Wolframscript is a tool to run Mathematica through the terminal.
 In this repo I will present how I use R to generate automatically .wls files to run Mathematica code in a remote cluster.
+The R function could are in the file `Function.R` of this repository.

 For purpose of exemplify, let us assume that we want to run the code: